deathbird/cheatsheets/gitCheatsheet.md

 git push origin --delete <old_name>
 #Finally push the <new_name> local branch and reset the upstream branch
 git push origin -u <new_name>
+# Overwrite branch contents (force) from other branch and push (overwrite hotfixes with master)
+git push origin +master:hotfixes
 ```

 ## merge